kylefantastic/phase-1/week-1/tracking-changes-reflection.md

 A good practice consists in deleting branchs after they have been merged so you can pull a newer, cleaner, fresher version of the project to work on future improvements.

 #### Why are pull requests preferred when working with teams?
 Pull requests let you tell others about changes you've made on a repo.
-The idea is that after a pull request, other members of the team can review the request, discuss it and even commit some changes if needed.
+The idea is that after a pull request, other members of the team can review the request, discuss it and even commit some changes before integrating it to the master-branch if it is an improvement.
+Also, the interest of pull requests is that even if team members are working on different features, they still can correct typos and 404 if they find on the other members parts of the code, it's a permanent collaborative iteration.